djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 > -[[video.existenz]] (1999)

-The other half of the dream is using technology to make the enjoyment of these immersive experiences accessible to everyone, and to make their creation accessible to [[those who are not programmers, but who would like to conjure|t.cs.sd.barefoot-developers]] digital alternate realities and role-playing scenarios.
-That will require powerful-but-usable tools and an easy way to share scenario elements.
+The other half of the dream is using technology to make the make these immersive experiences accessible to everyone, and to make their assembly and execution accessible to [[those who are not programmers, but who would like to conjure|t.cs.sd.barefoot-developers]] alternate realities and role-playing scenarios.

-Right now, CARP looks and plays a lot like “isolated drama club geeks meet primitive video games.”
+Right now, CARP looks and plays a lot like “drama club geeks meet primitive video games.”
 Which is great.
 Beautiful, even!
 I'm glad we'll always have “retro-carp” as an option.

 But when we start to realize the dream, we’ll see a lot more variety.
-The cultural multiverse is going to explode with alternate realities, role-playing will erupt with different play-styles, and things are going to get real.
+The cultural multiverse is going to explode with alternate realities, we'll see a profusion of play-styles, and things are going to get real.

 ### Modeling the Imaginary

 To be able to share scenario elements and fit them together, we're going to need conceptual modeling.
-We'll have to settle on shared vocabularies and think about how to structure things like fictional entities, roleplaying scenarios, and alternate realities.
+We'll have to settle on some shared high-level vocabularies and think about how to structure things like characters, motivations, and conflict.

 How do we express these constructs digitally?
 One approach involves a controversial data-modeling technology called the [[Resource Description Framework|prdct.rdf]].
-We'll talk more about RDF soon.
+We'll talk more about RDF shortly.

 Intellectually and practically speaking, conceptual modelling is a gold mine.
 Two rich veins concern the modelling of time and space, and how to model change.
 If you're not even remotely interested in how to represent imaginary, evolving spatio-temporal entities, don't worry... you will be!